google/certificate-transparency-go/trillian/examples/deployment/README.md

 #### Testing the CTFE

-Assuming you didn't remove the test root from [roots.pem](roots.pem) or change the keys in [ct_server.cfg](ct_server.cfg), the following command should succeed in adding the very first certificate to your new CT log:
+Assuming you didn't remove the test root from [roots.pem](roots.pem) or change the keys in [ct_server.cfg.example](ct_server.cfg.example), the following command should succeed in adding the very first certificate to your new CT log:

 ```shell
 go run github.com/google/certificate-transparency-go/client/ctclient \